-However the capsizing of one of its star cruise ships barely 7 years in service not only left a dent on the company’s reputation but also raised serious concerns over international
+Costa Concordia was the first in the Concordia Class, sistering four other cruises, including the Carnival Splendor.
+However, the capsizing of one of its star cruise ships, barely seven years in service, left a dent in the company’s reputation and raised serious concerns over international cruising.

-The following article sheds light on the reasons behind the capsizing as well as lists out the circumstances that led to the disaster.
+The following article sheds light on the reasons behind the capsizing and lists the circumstances that led to the disaster.

-On the night of January 13, 2012, Costa Concordia struck her port side on an underwater reef near the Italian island of Isola del Giglio.
-The ship immediately lost all propulsive power and soon after there was a complete blackout as water reached the electrical panels.
-The breach resulted in a 60-meter long gash in the ship’s hull.
-This led to the rapid flooding of the watertight compartments and ultimately led to its capsize.
+On January 13, 2012, Costa Concordia struck her starboard side on an underwater reef near the island of Isola del Giglio, close to the Italian coast of Tuscany in the Tyrrhenian Sea.
+The ship immediately lost all propulsive power, and soon after, there was a complete blackout as water reached the electrical panels, propulsion controls and the engine room.
+The breach resulted in a 60-meter-long gash in the ship’s hull.
+This led to the rapid flooding of the watertight compartments and ultimately led to its sinking.

-It’s difficult to comprehend the fact that such an incident can happen given the availability of advanced technology and instrumentation giving precise and detailed information of every possible circumstance a ship may face.
-From rough seas to mapping of the ocean floor to high-speed winds; all relevant data is available with a ship at regular intervals.
+It isn’t easy to comprehend that such an incident can happen given the availability of advanced technology and instrumentation providing precise and detailed information of every possible circumstance a ship may face.
+From rough seas to ocean floor mapping to high-speed winds, all relevant data is available with a vessel at regular intervals.
 The topography of any area in which the ship sails forth is already available on board a ship.

-Despite all this, the ship Costa Concordia struck an underwater reef off the coast of the Italian Island Isola del Giglio and grounded, finally resting on the rocks near the coast.
+Despite all this, the ship Costa Concordia struck an underwater reef off the coast of Giglio island and grounded, finally resting on the rocks near the coast.

 What went wrong that night?